Microshak/MicroNotes/UW/Week7SmartData.md

 * Logistic regression is a good choice when:
     * You have a simple data set
     * You need a binary decision
-    * When you want to predict somthing or gain further insights on data
+    * When you want to predict something or gain further insights on data
 * We Learned:
     * How to make a basic binary classifier
         * Preparing the data